jhill1/SEPwC.github.io/_sources/Software_development.rst

 I don't use these tools as I often write code on HPC (High Performance Computing) platforms which generally don't have them or they are very slow when used over internet connections.
 I therefore prefer to use more basic tools which will be on any computer I use.
-However, once you know how to use them well, they can make ou more productive.
+However, IDEs are very helpful: once you know how to use them well, they can make you more productive than a text editor and command line alone.

 Spyder
 ~~~~~~